kirillkovalenko/nssm/README.txt

 Thanks to Robert Middleton for suggestion and draft implementation of process affinity support.
 Thanks to Andrew RedzMax for suggesting an unconditional restart delay.
+Thanks to Bryan Senseman for noticing that applications with redirected stdout and/or stderr which attempt to read from stdin would fail.

 Licence
 -------